ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 Indirect Rendering With Compute Shaders
 ========

+An example of drawing numerous instances in Unity3D using Compute shaders and Graphics.DrawMeshInstancedIndirect.

 ![Generative](https://78.media.tumblr.com/e2c8a6e91a514f665bc7d6f7caffd5fa/tumblr_pcnjegbIVN1sokf58o1_500.gif)

-An example of drawing numerous instances in Unity3D using Compute shaders and Graphics.DrawMeshInstancedIndirect.
+##Note
+This project has only been tested on a Macbook Pro using Metal.
+It is very likely you need to add the arguments buffer into the instance rendering shader and add the offset to unity_InstanceID to get the correct instance when using DirectX.

 ## Features